wdnlotm/bulk2sc_GMVAE/_5_scRNA_generation/README.md

                                    intersect_gene=intersect_list,
                                    scrna=scrna_file)
 ```
-The last command in the below will
+The last command in the above script will
-1. make a pseudo-bulk RNA-seq data from scRNA-seq data, `rna_file`, in the test data.
+1. create pseudo-bulk RNA-seq data from the scRNA-seq data, `rna_file`, in the test data.
-2. TPM-normalize using `genelenfile`.
+2. perform TPM-normalization using the `genelenfile`.
-3. trim genes using the gene list that is used in `scTAPE` training.
+3. trim genes using the gene list used in `scTAPE` training.
-4. produce outputs, `pred_prop`: predicted proportion, `cell_count`: the number of cells in the input scRNA-seq data.
+4. produce outputs: `pred_prop`, predicted proportion and `cell_count`, the number of cells in the input scRNA-seq data.

 ```
 cell_counts = [round(x) for x in pred_prop*cell_count]